-The courts in Georgia require some type of evidence if you are unable to appear per your ticket.
 The officer who presented you with your ticket may be present in court, but either way the judge will allow you to enter a plea and pay the fine on your court date should you choose to go that route.
-Many courts will offer to reduce your speed by 3-5 MPH in exchange for a guilty plea.
+Many courts will offer to reduce your speed a little in exchange for a guilty plea.
 Remember that a guilty plea means the offense will show up on your driving record and you will incur points based on the violation.
 This reduction may help somewhat but hiring a lawyer to appear in traffic court either with you or on your behalf could provide a better resolution.

-Traffic school or a deferment are not an option to prevent the ticket from showing up on your record.
+Traffic school or a deferment are not an options prevent the ticket from showing up on your record.
 Another option, but only with the judge’s approval once every five years, is to enter a plea of Nolo.
 Nolo is defined as a plea of no contest.
 This might not be recommended if you have a “clean” driving record and you should consult with a knowledge attorney before proceeding in this directiion.

 At least two weeks prior to your court date, see if you can contest your ticket with a not guilty plea, by certified mail or fax, checking with the clerk of courts to make certain it has been received.
 You can contact our traffic attorneys to handle the work on your behalf, saving you time and money.

 A speeding ticket fine in Georgia can average between $145 and $325 dollars but many cities and counties traffic fines are higher.
 You can find out from the clerk of courts what your particular violation will cost by calling the court or viewing online.
 Again, should you outright pay the ticket that is an admission of guilt.